NetickNetworking/NetickDocumentation/articles/replay.md

 #### Version Compatibility

 Netick prevents replaying files recorded with mismatched versions.
-Replay validation checks the value of ` Netick.Unity.Network.GameVersion`, which is derived from a hash of:
+Replay validation checks the value of ` Netick.Unity.Network.GameVersion`, which is a hash of:

 * **Netick version:** ` Netick.Unity.Network.Version`
 * **Game version:** `Application.version` (configured in *Project Settings → Player*)